Ovarian hyperstimulation syndrome diagnosis may be based on:

 - A physical exam.
 Your provider will look for any weight gain, increases in your waist size and abdominal pain you may have.

 - An ultrasound.
-If you have OHSS, an ultrasound may show that your ovaries are bigger than normal, with large fluid-filled cysts where follicles developed.
-During treatment with fertility drugs, your doctor regularly evaluates your ovaries with a vaginal ultrasound.
+If you have ovarian hyperstimulation syndrome (OHSS), an ultrasound may show that your ovaries are bigger than usual, with large fluid-filled cysts where follicles developed.
+During treatment with fertility drugs, your provider regularly evaluates your ovaries with a vaginal ultrasound.

 Ovarian hyperstimulation syndrome generally resolves on its own within a week or two or somewhat longer if you're pregnant.
 Treatment is aimed at keeping you comfortable, decreasing ovarian activity and avoiding complications.